 Configuration of the module shall be performed only over a local link via the console connection.

-Only the 7.0.230.0 or 7.2.103.0 Cisco Unified Wireless Network controller software versions may be loaded on the WLAN controllers for distribution to access points.
+Only the 7.0.240.0 Cisco Unified Wireless Network controller software version may be loaded on the WLAN controllers for distribution to access points.

 Follow these steps to prepare the secure configuration for the module: